MicrosoftDocs/azure-reference-other/studio-module-reference/import-data.md

 ##  <a name="Remarks"></a> Module Overview

- This article describes how to use the [Import Data](import-data.md) module to load data into an experiment from existing cloud data services that are outside of Azure Machine Learning Studio.
+ This article describes how to use the [Import Data](import-data.md) module in  Azure Machine Learning Studio to load data into a machine learning experiment from existing cloud data services.

-> [!TIP]
-> The module now features a wizard to help you choose a storage option and select from among existing subscriptions and accounts to quickly configure all options.
+The module now features a wizard to help you choose a storage option and select from among existing subscriptions and accounts to quickly configure all options.

->
-> Need to edit an existing data connection?
+Need to edit an existing data connection?
 No problem; the wizard loads all previous configuration details so that you don't have to start again from scratch.

- After you define the data you want and connect to the source, [Import Data](import-data.md) infers the data type of each column based on the values it contains, either numerical or categorical, and loads the data into your Azure Machine Learning Studio workspace.
+ After you define the data you want and connect to the source, [Import Data](import-data.md) infers the data type of each column based on the values it contains, and loads the data into your Azure Machine Learning Studio workspace.
 The output of [Import Data](import-data.md) is a dataset that can be used with any experiment.

+> [!IMPORTANT]
+> Currently, there are limitations on the types of storage accounts that are supported.
+For more information, see [Technical Notes](#bkmk_Notes).

  If your source data changes, you can refresh the dataset and add new data by re-running [Import Data](import-data.md).
-However, if you don't want to re-read from the source each time you run the experiment, select the **Use cached results** option to TRUE.
-When this option is set to TRUE, the module will check whether the experiment has run previously using the same source and same input options.
+However, if you don't want to rread from the source each time you run the experiment, select the **Use cached results** option to TRUE.
+When this option is selected, the module checks whether the experiment has run previously using the same source and same input options.
 If a previous run is found, the data in the cache is used, instead of re-loading the data from the source.

+> [!NOTE]
-This module was previously named **Reader**.
-If you previously used the **Reader** module in an experiment, it will be renamed to [Import Data](import-data.md) when you refresh the experiment.
+> This module was previously named **Reader**.
+If you previously used the **Reader** module in an experiment, it is renamed to [Import Data](import-data.md) when you refresh the experiment.

 ### <a name="DataSources"></a> Data sources